 Sleep disturbance is one of the most common symptoms reported by patients with COPD.
 It is estimated that over 40 percent of patients experience trouble sleeping.
 By working to improve your sleep, your body can be more rested and prepared for the next day.
 Try to sleep for the necessary seven to nine hours a night, and if you aren’t sleeping well, consider a new sleeping position.

 Staying hydrated can have a positive impact on reducing your fatigue.
 Dehydration causes increased fatigue, and individuals with COPD are at an increased risk for dehydration.
 Why?
 As the body ages, the kidneys are unable to conserve as much water to maintain fluid balance, so thirst commonly dwindles with age.
 Lung conditions like COPD are worsened by dehydration.
 In fact, by staying hydrated, sufferers can actually minimize their symptoms, as additional water will reduce the viscosity of their mucus.

 Start Treating your Condition

 Improving your condition can make a huge difference on your fatigue levels.
-Now, thanks to medical advancements like stem cell therapy, COPD sufferers are finally breathing easier and living better.
+Now, thanks to medical advancements like cellular therapy, COPD sufferers are finally breathing easier and living better.
 Stem cell patients report a higher quality of life and the opportunity to get back to the life they want, which means less fatigue and more fun.